fossxo/fossxo-gdd/source/technical-design/engine-overview.rst

 <fossxo crate>
     Contains the entry point of the application.
-This initializes the engine, loads any required data to start the game, starts the game's systems, and finally sets the first game state to run. states
+This initializes the engine, parses command line arguments, loads any required data to start the game, starts the game's systems, and finally sets the first game state to run. states
     Contains the game's states that are described in the :doc:`states` section. systems